-In some cases, a dollar of cash flow generated from an alternative investment might be subject to far more favorable tax treatment than a dollar generated from a more traditional investment; e.g., if an investor or client has significant tax-loss carryforwards or tax credits that can be applied to a particular type of activity or source of income.
+In some cases, money generated from an alternative investment might be subject to far more favorable tax treatment than that from a more traditional investment; e.g., if an investor or client has significant tax-loss carryforwards or tax credits that can be applied to a particular type of activity or source of income.

 Sometimes, the investor or his or her advisors have a deep knowledge or unique skill set in a specific area that can cause alternative investments to make sense.
-For example, if an experienced entrepreneur in the oil and gas industry had the resources and patience to take advantage of a major oil and/or gas glut, that unique knowledge and experience might pay off handsomely as it allows the investor to lower his or her risk in ways an inexperienced investor might not even consider, let alone know exist.
+For example, if an experienced entrepreneur in the oil and gas industry had the resources and patience to take advantage of a major oil and/or gas glut, that unique knowledge and experience might pay off handsomely.

 In other situations, a particular alternative investment or alternative asset class might emotionally and intellectually hold the attention of the investor more than other asset classes.
 For example, there are successful investors who are deeply drawn to venture capital because they enjoy the process of identifying, funding, and taking ownership in startups and relatively new enterprises; to see them grow and prosper, knowing they were part of it.